Certifications & Accreditations.

 - Robust drawer construction: Our full 4-sided drawer design includes ½-inch-thick side members, hardwood dowel joinery and a full ½-inch-thick, non-racking, non-deflecting platform bottom that is screwed into place.

-- Heavy-load drawer slides: The 100-pound, static-load, self-closing steel drawer slides.
+- Heavy-load drawer slides: Full-extension 100-pound, static-load, drawer slides.

 - Anti-tip shelf supports: Adjustable anti-tilt twin pin polypropylene shelf clips are seismic-rated and lock in place to provide a dispersed shelf load.
 The cabinet shelves won’t tip!